 Here's everything you need to know about visiting this tiny slice of paradise.

 The Bean Point BackstoryPhoto Credit: christytravisrealtor via Instagram

 Bean Point is named after Anna Maria Island's first resident, George Emerson Bean.
 Until relatively recently, this area was his own private property.
 Because of this, there aren't any big signs dictating the way to the peninsula or giant parking lots for hordes of people.
 Instead, it still retains the feeling of your own private beach, with no signs of civilization nearby.

 Once you are out there, very little is between you and nature.
 You will see some of the most fantastic scenery on your trip, so make sure you have your camera ready.

 In 1892 George Emerson Bean built his 160 acre home on the northern beach.
-He lived and developed this area until he died in 1896, when his son took over the residence.
-The buildings are no longer there, but the beach keeps the founder’s name.
+He lived and developed this area until he died in 1896, when his son took over his real estate.
+The buildings are no longer there, but the beach keeps the founder's name.

 Eventually, the Bean estate opened the land to the public, and people have been enjoying the beach ever since.

 Getting to Bean Point To get to Bean Point, you have to head north on the island.
 You'll pass by the other great beaches of AMI, like Holmes Beach, Bradenton Beach, and Manatee Public Beach, but we highly recommend you resist the urge to pull over at one of these for the day and instead continue on to the tip of the island.